niamu/digimon-card-game/README.md

 **3rd byte**: `00011101`
 - Deck name string byte length
   - in this case "Starter Deck, Gaia Red [ST-1]" is 29 characters/bytes long
   - **Note**: For UTF-8 characters that take up more than 1 byte (Japanese characters for example), it is important that character count and byte count are not conflated.
-Always use truncate bytes and not characters.
+Always truncate bytes and not characters.

 ### Decks